-In a red hot market like ours, home owners who have been holding off to sell are creeping out from the wood works ready to place their home on the market.
-We agree that NOW is a great time for seller's to place their property on the market to capitalize on rising home prices.
+In a red hot market like ours, homeowners who have been holding off to sell are creeping out from the woodwork ready to place their home on the market.
+We agree that NOW is a great time for sellers to place their property on the market to capitalize on rising home prices.
 Whether this is your first time listing or you've done this before, there are always questions about the selling process.
 Inspired by our last blog post, 7 Frequently Asked Questions During The Home Buying Process, we wanted to turn the tables and share our most commonly asked questions from Sellers and the best answers from our team.

 2) How Long Will My House Be On The Market?
-Properties listed in Sarasota County have an average of 63 days on the market and 69 days for Manatee County.
-Homes that are priced correctly can stay on the market for a shorter time period, especially right now in this high demand market.
-It's not uncommon for owners to try and list higher with the hopes of making a few extra dollars off the sale, but be prepared for your property to sit for an extended period of time or not sell at all.
+Properties listed in Sarasota County had a median days on market of 74 (69 days for Manatee County).
+Homes that are priced correctly can stay on the market for a shorter time period, with right now in this high-demand market and our low inventory levels.
+It's not uncommon for owners to try and list higher with the hopes of making a few extra dollars off the sale, but be prepared for your property to sit for an extended period of time or not to sell at all.

 3) What Is The Agent's Commission?
-An agent's commission is paid by the seller and determined between the Agent and the Sellers.
+An agent's commission is paid by the Seller and determined between the Agent and the Seller.
 There is no "standard rate" across the board, but commission percentages typically fall between 6%-7%.
 The commission is paid at closing and is split between the listing agent and the selling agent (if there is one).

 4) Do I Need To Make Repairs or Update My Home Before Listing?
 Repairs and upgrades are not mandatory before listing your home.
 Making tasteful upgrades to an outdated home can prove to be helpful in making a sale happen at a better price, but upgrades are subjective (beauty is in the eye of the beholder) so try and do things that will be pleasing to the masses.
 Fixing known defects before you're under contract can alleviate a lot of stress during the transaction and possibly save you from providing a credit to the buyer at closing.

 5) Do I Need To Stage The House?
-Despite whether you are for or against the idea of staging, the fact is it works (when done correctly).
-Data has shown that staged homes sell faster and for more money verses a home that is left as is.
+Despite whether you are for or against the idea of staging, the fact is, it works when done correctly.
+Data has shown that staged homes sell faster and for more money versus a home that is left as-is.
 If you're selling a property that is vacant, work the space with furniture and accessories that showcase the homes best features.
 If your property is already furnished, be sure to de-clutter the space and remove personal items to make the interior neutral and pleasing to all.
-After all, you're selling the home so start the packing process sooner than later.
+After all, you're selling the home you'll be moving so start the packing process sooner than later.

 If you're looking to sell your home and have more questions, contact us at 941-822-0708 or firstname.lastname@example.org